A Place For Everything, And Everything In Its Place

 Nothing should touch an aircraft or aircraft part that isn’t properly checked out and marked, including test equipment and accessories.
 Marking is commonly done through mechanical or laser etching.

 A widely accepted method of tool inventory is to “shadow” the tools.
-Tool shadowing is done several ways but a preferred method is to use two thin layers of foam.
+Tool control methods like tool shadowing is done several ways but a preferred method is to use two thin layers of foam.
 The top layer is one solid color and each tool shape is cut all the way through it.
 This layer is firmly glued to a bottom layer of a contrasting color.

 What you get is a well-shadowed toolbox, with instant visibility every time any tool is removed.
 Re-foam tool kits to change the design or remove unused tools when it gets too crowded.